kasbench/globeco-portfolio-service/documentation/thread_metrics_enhancements.md

 **Implementation**: Count queued work items that have been accepted by the server but are waiting for a thread to become available to process them.
 When all threads are busy and new requests arrive, they get queued here.

+## Documentation

+Keep track of the steps taken to implement this enhancement in a new document.
+Update the document after each step.
+This document will be extremely useful when we apply this change to other microservices in this suite.